dennisloi/ImperivmGBR/tools/paktool/README.md

 Repacking `.pak` files can be attempted using the same script, but be aware:

-> Note: Since parts of the file format (especially unknown header bytes) are not fully understood, repacked files may not function correctly in the game.
+> Note: Although the packed files can be correctly unpacked, the game crashes when loading them, hinting at a potential issue with the packing process.

 To pack a folder into a `.pak` file: